bhapps/UtilitoolsCountries/README.md

 [![](https://jitpack.io/v/bhapps/UtilitoolsCountries.svg)](https://jitpack.io/#bhapps/UtilitoolsCountries)

-Android Utilities Countrieshas functions for fast prototyping and development of Android Applications that require features and functionality to build upon.
+Android Utilities Countries has functions for fast prototyping and development of Android Applications that require features and functionality to build upon.
 * Still Under Development, docs, updates to be on going

 # To be Done